hanggrian/ktfx/README.md

 }
 ```

-Coroutines Extensions
+Coroutines extensions
 ---------------------
-Based on the experimental [kotlinx.coroutines] library, it allows invoking JavaFX `EventHandler` the coroutine way.
+Based on the [kotlinx.coroutines] library, it allows invoking JavaFX `EventHandler` the coroutine way.

 ```kotlin
 button.setOnAction {